fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_21.jpg)

-Figure 6.21: Output showing the subprocess module

 Note

 The `stdout` and `stderr` result is a byte string.
 If you know that the result is text, you can pass the `text` argument to have it decoded.

-Now, Let\'s omit `stderr` from the output as you know it is empty as shown in the Figure 6.21.

 ``` {.language-markup}